mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Rimward of Imperial territory.
 This somewhat dispersed deployment has been criticized in some quarters but there are justifications.
-One is the maintenance of a ‘fierce face’ to deter aggression.
+One is the maintenance of a 'fierce face' to deter aggression.
 There is also a perceived need to meet any incursion well forward to prevent a repeat of the Third Frontier War, in which the Navy was censured for its perceived lack of activity.
 There are those who fear that these deployments are